 As previously mentioned, achieving success often requires a collaborative effort from a dedicated team, a principle well-acknowledged at Peiko through our extensive experience.
 Despite variations in team sizes and responsibilities across different projects, the ultimate outcomes have consistently been remarkable.

 The optimal software product development team structure is contingent on the unique requirements of your project.
 Essential roles encompass software developers responsible for both frontend and backend construction, a project manager overseeing the development lifecycle, and UI/UX designers dedicated to enhancing user experience.
-Also, the roles include QA engineers ensuring software quality and DevOps professionals guaranteeing development aligns with continuous integration and delivery principles.
+Also, the roles include QA engineers who monitor software quality metrics, and DevOps professionals who guarantee development aligns with continuous integration and delivery principles.

 Let's consider a notable example of one of our projects: crypto currency exchange development.
 It is a Quan2um, created by Peiko according to European standards, where users can shop and trade well-known listing coins.
 This intricate project involved a team of 6 individuals, each contributing to its successful completion.